LaserFR/LaserFR/README.md

    We need to take the attackers' original photo wearing the customized glasses, the laser is turned off.
 And then put the images in the `data/attackers`.
 The attackers' images should be placed under the folder named after the attacker.

+3. prepare the pre-trained models used in the project.

+  - Download the parameters for [ArcFace](https://drive.google.com/open?id=1YADdI8PahhpkiiHqDJmK1Bxz7VYIt_L2) and copy it to the `Models/` folder.
+Download the [FaceNet](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-) and unzip the file, put `20180402-114759.pb` under the `Models/` folder.

+  - Run `ModelsDowndloader.py` first to get the pre-trained model ready.

 ### 3.2 Genenerate laser images

 Based on the parameters of the targeted camera and the infrared laser used, laser images can be generated under different laser powers.